lurio84/CloudComputingProject/README.md

 - **Access Levels**: Notes can be shared with different access levels for users (editor/viewer).
 - **Share via Links**: Notes can be shared using unique links that provide specific permissions.
 - **Version Control**: A version control mechanism is implemented for tracking changes and maintaining a history of edits.
+- **Caching with Redis**: Redis is used for temporarily storing and processing real-time changes to improve performance and reduce database load.

 ## Tech Stack

 - **Backend**: Spring Boot
 - **Database**: MariaDB
+- **Cache**: Redis
 - **Frontend**: Angular
 - **Real-time Collaboration**: WebSockets